JetBlue and Virgin America champion social networking, but legacy carriers lag behind

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airline Social Media Strategies Vary In Effectiveness".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airline Social Media Strategies Vary In Effectiveness".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.